rur/good/README.md

 ## A pretty good web scaffold for Golang

-1. Generate obvious, grok-able code
+- Clear, grok-able code
-1. Only basic dependencies
+- Basic dependencies
-1. Embed in your binary
+- Embed within your binary
-1. Easy to secure
+- Classic template composition
-1. No surprises
+- No surprises

-`good` is a code-gen tool for embedding a web GUI in a Golang application.
+`good` is a code-gen tool for embedding a web GUI in an existing Golang application.
-It outputs a hard-coded scaffold for a server side app, with the aim of being low maintenance over time.
-The examples are geared towards integrated apps like a service dashboard or admin tools but this it is a general purpose setup.
+It outputs a self-contained scaffold for a modern server side app, with the aim of being straightforward to setup and manage over time.

+The general setup is geared towards: service consoles, admin workflows and user controls with direct server integration.

 ### CLI Overview

-The CLI workflow involves generating static code and refactoring to suit your needs, taking advantage of the Go development tooling.
+Commands that generate HTML and Golang files to be modified & refactored to suit your needs.

+#### TLDR; quickstart

+    $ go get github.com/rur/good
+    $ cd ~/path/to/mygoproject
+    [mygoproject]$ good scaffold ./myportal
+    [mygoproject]$ go generate ./myportal/...
+    [mygoproject]$ go run ./myportal

+Visit localhost:8000 and take it from there.

-#### Good Scaffold
+#### Good Scaffold ...

-    $ good scaffold portal home settings
+    $ good scaffold ./portal dashboard

-Create a new app at `[pkg]/portal` with two pages: home and settings.
-The namespace is read from `./go.mod`.
+Create a new app at `[current_go_mod]/portal` with a single page named _dashboard_.

-#### Good Page
+#### Good Page ...

-    $ good page ./portal mypage
+    $ good page ./portal settings

-Add a new page 'mypage' to the portal (contains its own route config).
+Add a new 'settings' page to the existing portal scaffold.

-#### Good Routes
+#### Good Routes ...

-    $ good routes ./portal/settings/routemap.toml
+    $ good routes ./portal/settings

-(Re)generate the routing code from a config file.
-This will overwrite `./portal/settings/routemap.go` and output any handler functions that are missing.
+Re-generate the routing code for the portal settings page based on the `./portal/settings/routemap.toml` file.

+## Folder Structure

+### Routemap TOML

+Routing is b

 ## Intro